shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-dotenv-configuration-in-a-node-js-application/README.md

+# 🐞 Troubleshooting `dotenv` Configuration in a Node.js Application

 This document addresses a common issue encountered when using the `dotenv` package in Node.js applications:  failure to load environment variables correctly, leading to runtime errors or unexpected behavior.
 This often manifests as variables being `undefined` or containing incorrect values within your application.